michellegsld/printf/README.md

 ![\_printf](https://imgur.com/NoAH5hw)

 ## Overview ##
-The source code files contained here are for implementing a custom printf function.
-The printf function produces a formatted output of a string argument to standard output.
+The source code files contained here are for implementing a custom printf function called \_printf.
+The \_printf function produces a formatted output of a string argument to standard output.
 It's a highly flexible function that utilizes conversion specifiers to format a string.
 In turn, these conversion specifiers has optional flag characters, length modifiers and a precision condition to apply more detailed format specifications.

 ## Specifications of printf ##